 But before you let that little Isabel or Brighton connect to your home network and run wild with their new device, there’s something else you can do to definitely be a shoo-in for that Parent of the Year Award: have “the talk.”

 No, I don’t mean the birds and bees.
 I mean the bits and the bytes, the clicks and the tricks, the nerds and the keys, if you will. 🙂

-This is the perfect opportunity to talk to your kid about security, privacy and responsibility.
+This is the perfect opportunity to talk to your kids about security, privacy, and responsibility.
 It’s not easy, and will probably have to be something you talk to them about multiple times, in different stages as they get older and as new risks pop up.
-I’ve come up with a list of conversation starts for any of you who haven’t broached the subject yet.
-(These are also great to have with those kids who are already savvy to the risks they face online.)
+I’ve come up with a list of conversation starters for any of you who haven’t broached the subject yet.
+(These are also great to have for those kids who are already savvy to the risks they face online.)

 Don’t Be a Bully

 You don’t want your kids shoving other kids around the lunchroom, and you certainly don’t want them bullying someone on social media.
 Make sure your kids understand that their words – even if they are just text on a screen – carry weight and have meaning.
 The i-SAFE foundation has research suggesting that half of adolescents who use the internet have been bullied, and about the same amount have done the bullying, and only 10% of victims tell their parents about it.
 Start the bullying conversation from a young age.

 I can not tell you the number of times I’ve seen photos on Facebook and Instagram containing personal information, posted by teens and twenty-somethings.
 Photos of their airline tickets, their first paycheck, their drivers’ license.
 They don’t stop to think about all the information they’re just putting out there for all those creepers online who might want to get their hands on a minor.
 Everyone is at risk of ID theft, especially young people.